-She was therefore convicted of a crime related to the delivery of an item under the Medicaid program and is subject to a minimum five-year exclusion.
+Petitioner was therefore convicted of a crime related to the delivery of an item under the Medicaid program, and is subject to a minimum five-year exclusion.
 Act § 1128(c)(3)(B); 42 C.F.R. § 1001.2007(a)(2).

-Petitioner also suggests that her plea was not voluntary and not adequately explained to her by her attorney.
-She says that she held a nursing license from Nigeria, which she thought was valid "for this position."
+Petitioner also suggests that his plea was not voluntary and not adequately explained to him by his attorney.
+He says that he held a nursing license from Nigeria, which he thought was valid "for this position."
 P. Br. at 3.
-According to the May 7, 2009 court transcript, however, the state court judge took great pains to ensure that her plea was voluntary.
-After explaining the significance of her guilty plea, he gave her an additional opportunity to consult with her attorney.
+According to the May 7, 2009 court transcript, however, the state court judge carefully explained the consequences of his guilty plea, and, under oath, Petitioner declared that his plea was voluntary and that he was adequately represented by counsel.
 I.G.
 Ex.
-4 at 4-6.
-Under oath, she agreed that she had ample time to discuss the plea with her attorney, was satisfied with his services, gave up her right to appeal the conviction, was pleading guilty voluntarily of her own free will, and was freely giving up her right to a trial.
-I.G.
-Ex.
-4 at 7-8.
-After all of that, the judge gave her a final opportunity to withdraw her plea, and she repeated that she wished to plead guilty.
-I.G.
-Ex.
-4 at 10.
+4.